easttennesseecc-star/Q-Top-Dog-IDE/MARKET_REALITY_PROJECTIONS.md

 ### Why This Matters

-**Q-IDE is NOT trying to be "the next GitHub" or IPO unicorn.** It's trying to be a valuable acquisition target or profitable niche leader.
+**Top Dog is NOT trying to be "the next GitHub" or IPO unicorn.** It's trying to be a valuable acquisition target or profitable niche leader.

 **This is actually the smartest strategy** given:
 - Competition from 10,000-person GitHub (impossible to beat)